Neurotoxin0/Integrated_Stress_Analysis_Using_EEG_and_ECG_Signals_with_Maching_Learning/README.md

 ### Contributors:

-This project was a collaborative effort, and each team member played a crucial role:
+This project was a collaborative effort, and each team member played a crucial and even role:

 - Yang Xu:
   - Machine Learning Algorithms (Data Processing, Training, Validation, Plot, Export and Import Usage, etc.)